waxodium/waxodium/README.md

   Goodbye!
 </p>
 <p align ="center">
   I'm open to make cool things.
-And I also want to make more friends and connect with you all, both professionally and informally
+And I also want to make more friends and connect with you all
 </p>